core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### New Sender ID for the Endpoint {#new-sender-id}

 The Group Manager may assign a new Sender ID to an endpoint, while leaving the Gid, Master Secret and Master Salt unchanged in the group.
-In this case, the Group Manager MUST assign a Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (see {{sec-group-key-management}}).
+In this case, the Group Manager MUST assign a Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group.

 Having retrieved the new Sender ID, and potentially other missing data of the immutable Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 When doing so, the endpoint resets the Sender Sequence Number in its Sender Context to 0, and derives a new Sender Key.
 This is in turn used to possibly derive new Pairwise Sender Keys.